dburr/SIFTools/README.md

 ## Why did you write it?

 Because I suck at math.
+(OK, not really.
+I just hate it.
+With a burning passion.
+Besides, computers were created so that we don't have to deal with crap like this.)

 ## How do I use it?